svikashk/agile/agile/kanban-setup-and-implementation.md

 ---
 layout: default
-seo_title: Setting Up And Implementing Kanban | Agile Library
+title: Setting Up And Implementing Kanban | Agile Library
-title: Setting Up And Implementing Kanban
+page_title: Setting Up And Implementing Kanban
 breadcrumb_title: Setting Up And Implementing Kanban
 has_children: false
-parent: Kanban
+parent: Kanban - An Introduction | Agile Library
+parent_page_title: Kanban
 nav_order: 3
 description: Implementing Kanban?
 Here is a best practice on how to set it up and implement within your team.
 permalink: kanban/setup-and-implementation/